Power BI (Microsoft)

 Power BI created the Key Influencers visualization as a machine learning solution to allow businesses to leverage AI so that they can analyze their data in less time and make key business decisions faster.
 In other words, users can use Key Influencers to spend less time analyzing data and spend more time acting on the insights gathered from the AI visualization.

-Once a user picks a key performance indicator (KPI) to analyze (e.g. retention rate, click-through rate, etc.), the Key Influencers visualization uses machine learning algorithms provided by ML.NET to figure out what matters the most in driving metrics, as well as to find interesting segments for further investigation.
+Once a user picks a key performance indicator (KPI) to analyze (for example, retention rate, click-through rate, and so on), the Key Influencers visualization uses machine learning algorithms provided by ML.NET to figure out what matters the most in driving metrics, as well as to find interesting segments for further investigation.
 Key Influencers analyzes a user's data, ranks the factors that matter, contrasts the relative importance of these factors, and displays them as key influencers and top segments for both categorical and numeric metrics.

 Power BI is shipped in multiple forms.
 The Key Influencers visualization is supported in the mobile, desktop, shared service, and premium service forms.